Shivaji Sawant: Yugandhar

-Yugandhar is another Novel of Shivaji Sawant based on the life of Krishna, a great hindu god in Mahabharata and other narrative epics as well as the God of the Hindus.Yugandhar is one of the best and most famous Novels of Marathi language and it is awarded with many of the prizes and awards given by the Sahitya Academy.
+Yugandhar is another Novel of Sawant based on the life of Krishna, a great Hindu god in the Mahabharata and other narrative epics as well as the God of the Hindus.
+Yugandhar is one of the best and most famous Novels of the Marathi language and it is awarded with many of the prizes and awards given by the Sahitya Academy.
 And he also wrote Contemplation on Yugandhar.
 Kadambini Dharap has written an English translation of the book.

+Adaptations

+In 1996, based on his novel Mrityunjay, a TV series by the same name directed by Chandraprakash Dwivedi.
+Based on the Marathi novel Chhava, Chhaava Hindi film was released on 14 February 2025, directed by Laxman Utekar.

 Personal life

 Sawant was married to Mrinalini.
 He has a son Amitabh and daughter Kadambini.

-Death

-On 18 September 2002, Sawant died at the age of 62 of cardiac arrest in Goa.
+On 18 September 2002, Sawant died at the age of 62 of cardiac arrest in Panaji, Goa.
 He was campaigning for the post of President of 76th All India Marathi Literary Conference.